-- 1. Introduction
+1. Introduction 1

-- 2. Who Our Code Applies To
+2. Who Our Code Applies To and When1

-- 3. How Our Code is Structured
+3. How Our Code Is Structured

-- a.
-Selflessness
+A. Selflessness

-- b.
-Openness
+В. Openness

-- c.
-Honesty

-- d.
-Objectivity

-- e.
-Integrity
+C. Honesty4

+D. Objectivity5

+E. Integrity5

-- f.
-Accountability
+F. Accountability

-- g.
-Leadership
+G. Leadership7

-- 4. Breach of this Code
+4. Breach of this Code

-- 5. Acceptance and Signature
+5. Acceptance and Signature

-- Appendix 1 Further guidance for Governing Body Members

-- Appendix 2 Model protocol for dealing with a breach of the Code of Conduct

-- Appendix 3 Flowchart summarising the protocol process

-- Appendix 4 Guidance on implementing the model protocol

-- Appendix 5 Template letter to inform Governing Body Member of an investigation

-- Appendix 6 Allegation of a breach of the Code of Conduct
+Appendix 1: Supporting Guidance to the Code of Conduct for Committee Members 9 Appendix 2: Protocol for dealing with an alleged/suspected breach of the Code .
+18 Appendix 3: Flowchart summarising the Protocol Process .
+25 Appendix 4: Guidance on implementing the Protocol .
+27 Appendix 5: Template Description of Oversight Role .
+33 Appendix 6: Template Letter to Inform Governing Body Member of an Investigation .
+34 Appendix 7: Brief for the Conduct of an Independent Investigation .
+35